Defeating Our Human Nature (Part 2. Adultery - Betrayal On Every Level)

 People are very good at rationalization.
 The sinning mind works like that.
-They become expert at relabeling so as to put evil in a good light so that something rotten may seem good for you, even desirable.
+We become expert at relabeling.
+Evil is put in a good light so that something rotten may seem good for you, even desirable.
 Marriage partners become "domestic unions."
 Lascivious thinking becomes "a fantasy life."
 Mental fornication becomes "a healthy sex drive with a normal masturbation cycle."
 Adultery is termed "sneaking out," "playing around," "going on the down low."
 This is all a decorative front for the sins of lust, fornication, adultery, betrayal, apostasy.
 No matter how much an individual clings to their sin, and may weep at the thought of giving it up, nothing can change the truth of its being evil and that it will eventually cause death in the end, the Bible says so.

-The next work of the flesh in this series is: Fornication.
+The next work of the flesh in this series will be: Fornication.
 Come and learn with us, to prepare yourself and protect yourself from harm.
 Bob Smith.

 "For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.
 He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God."
 (John 3:16-18)

-You see that we are all destined for hell, all mankind.
-That is why Jesus died, so that destiny does not have to happen, if you call on Him.
+You see that we are all sinners destined for hell.
+That is why Jesus died, so that ultimate destiny does not have to happen to you, if you call on Him.